Tung-I/Tung-I.github.io/index.md

 title: About Me
 header:
-  overlay_image: /assets/images/trees.jpg
+  overlay_image: /assets/images/grey_cloud.jpg
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 ---
 Tung-I Chen is a Research Assistant at Communications and Multimedia Lab, [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/).
 He was fortunate to be advised by Prof. [Winston Hsu](https://winstonhsu.info/) and received his M.S. degree in Computer Science and Information Engineering (CSIE) in 2021.
 Before that, he received his B.S. degree in Biomedical Engineering (BME) at [National Cheng Kung University](https://www.ncku.edu.tw/) in 2019.
-During his Master’s years, He was involved in research at the intersection of computer vision and deep learning, with a focus on object detection and meta-learning problems.
-His research interest currently lies in large-scale optimization and sequential decision-making problems, and he is looking for a PhD position.
+His research lies in developing generalizable machine learning models/algorithms that can tackle uncertainty under dynamic environments.
+Currently, he is also highly interested in large-scale optimization and sequential decision-making problems.

 ## Activities and Honors
 - **Journal Reviewer, 2021**